martinohanlon/BlueDot/docs/recipes.rst

 .. currentmodule:: bluedot

-Let's say "Hello World" by creating the :class:`BlueDot` object then waiting for the Blue Dot app to connect and be pressed:
+Let's say "Hello World" by creating the :class:`BlueDot` object then waiting for the Blue Dot app to connect and the button be pressed:

 .. literalinclude:: examples/hello_world.py